Labeled Random Finite Sets and the Bayes Multi-Target Tracking Filter: Delta-GLMB Prediction

 Remark: It is possible to obtain the overall $K$ best components by extending the directed graphs to include birth nodes with appropriate costs.
 However, our experience indicated that since the birth weights $w_{B}(L)$ are quite small compared to surviving weights $\omega _{S}^{(I,\xi )}(J)$, many components with births will be discarded and new births may not detected by the filter.
 To avoid dropping new tracks, a very large $K$ is required to retain hypothesis with births.
 On the other hand the proposed separate truncation strategy ensures that there are hypotheses with births to accommodate new tracks, and is highly parallelizable.

 The $K$-shortest paths algorithm is a well-known solution to the combinatorial problem of finding the $K$ paths with minimum total cost from a given source to a given destination in a weighted network \cite {Eppstein98finding}.
 This problem can be solved with complexity $O\left( \left\vert I\right\vert \log (\left\vert I\right\vert )+K\right) $.
 In our case the nodes have negative values, hence the Bellman-Ford algorithm \cite {Bellman52routing, FordFulkersonbk62} was employed.
 This problem can also be solved by ranked assignment algorithms, however $K$-shortest paths algorithm is much more efficient.
+Note that the ranking of the association maps cannot be formulated as the $K$-shortest path problem, due to the constraint that each target can only generate at most one measurement.